Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

-The {\sf Calogero--Moser space} $\sM^n$~\cite{kks} is the quotient modulo a free action of $\PGL_n$ of the space of pairs of complex $n\times n$-matrices $(X,Y)$ such that $[X,Y]-\on{Id}$ has rank 1.
-The Calogero--Moser space is a smooth connected affine algebraic variety of dimension $2n$~\cite{W}.
+\ssec{calmo}{The Calogero-Moser space} The {\sf Calogero-Moser space} $\sM^n$~\cite{kks} is the quotient modulo a free action of $\PGL_n$ of the space of pairs of complex $n\times n$-matrices $(X,Y)$ such that $[X,Y]-\on{Id}$ has rank 1.
+The Calogero-Moser space is a smooth connected affine algebraic variety of dimension $2n$~\cite{W}.

 \ssec{uhgi}{The Gieseker and Uhlenbeck compactifications} More generally, for a parameter $\tau\in\BC^\times$, we consider a graded algebra $A^\tau$ with generators $x,y,z$, of degree 1, and the following commutation relations